itepastra/Quantum-surface-application/problem-statement.md

 We will help solve the communication barrier by creating a visual and interactive aid.
-It should be intuitive enough for the public using the tutorials to learn while also allowing enough expressivity for researchers afterwards.
+It should be intuitive enough for the public using the tutorials to learn while also allowing enough expressivity for researchers to explore the topic.

 ## Sustainability goals